Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 * In evaluation, test confidence thresholds from 0.01 to 0.1.
 Optimal value might lay in this range

  * Deberta notebook working, needs to be trained on more data.
 Takes much longer than bert to train due to batch size being cut in half to avoid memory errors.

+ * Deberta-v2 is too big to fit on this machine even with batch size = 1